proitlab/vex-centeroracle/README.md

-# vex-centraloracle
+# vex-centeroracle
-The CentralOracle contract acts as a multi-party source of truth, designed to provide the near-realtime price of the asset pairs to other smart contracts or to external users.
+The CenterOracle contract acts as a multi-party source of truth, designed to provide the near-realtime price of the asset pairs to other smart contracts or to external users.